KevinKeo/app-platform/README.md

 Deployment of a tomcat server and postgresql server.

-Allow to focus on the development of MVP application and then just deploy a war on tomcat.
+Allow to focus on the development of MVP application.

 ## Getting Started